 Third, we want students to use estimation beyond adding, subtracting, multiplying and dividing.
 We also want students to be able to reasonably estimate time and distances.
 About how long does it take for us to get from Point A to Point B?

 Approximately what time will it be when you finish all of your homework?
-About how many miles is a walk from The Guggenheim Museum to the Sony Technology Lab if 20 blocks is about a mile.
+About how many miles is a walk from The Guggenheim Museum to the Sony Building if 20 blocks is about a mile.
 Time estimation skills are an important part of executive functioning, and we want students to develop a sense of estimating reasonable time for both short and long range planning.

 When teaching computational estimation to elementary and middle school students, there are at least five different strategies to consider depending on the context.
 It’s important to teach all five so that students develop a repertoire of strategies for various situations.
 But most importantly, we want students to understand why estimating is valuable before getting caught up in the minutiae of the skill, and we certainly want students to understand that estimation does not replace the need to come up with accurate answers.
 What we’re really talking about is teaching students to be critical thinkers and to understand what’s being asked of them.